Rahul has opened 'nafrat ka mega shopping mall', not any 'mohabbat ki dukan': Nadda | Politics

 - India

-BJP president J P Nadda launched a blistering attack on Rahul Gandhi on Monday and alleged that the former Congress president is not running any ''shop of love'' but has opened a ''mega shopping mall of hatred''.
+BJP president JP Nadda launched a blistering attack on Rahul Gandhi on Monday, alleging that the former Congress president is not running any ''shop of love'' but has opened a ''mega shopping mall of hatred''.

 Addressing an event here, Nadda said that nine years of the Narendra Modi government has transformed the country and its progress is being recognised by the world today.

-There is a massive difference between the times before and after 2014, when the Narendra Modi dispensation assumed office.

-''But whenever India sets new records, the 'yuvraj' of Congress cannot digest India's pride,'' he charged, in an apparent reference to Gandhi.
+''But whenever India sets new records, the 'yuvraj' of Congress, Rahul Gandhi, cannot digest India's pride,'' he charged.

-Nadda was addressing an event after releasing a book, titled ''Amrit kaal ki aur'' (Towards Amrit Kaal), which is an account of the nine years of the Modi government.
+The Congress in its habit of opposing Modi has started opposing the country, he said while addressing an event after releasing a book titled ''Amrit Kaal Ki Ore'' (towards Amrit Kaal), which is an account of the nine years of the Modi government.

+Comparing the Congress-led UPA and the BJP-led NDA's tenures at the Centre, Nadda said there is ''a massive difference'' between the times before and after 2014, when the Narendra Modi dispensation came at the helm.

+''Earlier, people believed that nothing would change and corruption could never be wiped out.
+Our country was counted as one of the corrupt nations.
+There was no leadership, intention or policy,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)